lj020326/ansible-datacenter/docs/infrastructure-as-code/standard-operating-procedures.md

 ### Solution to monitoring host runtime configuration with inventory group_vars/host_vars specifications

-A better solution would be to run a smoke test with the change report as a part of an overall suite of 'monitoring' solutions/tools.
+A better solution would be to run a 'site.yml' defined set of smoke tests with the change report as a part of an overall suite of 'monitoring' solutions/tools.

 #### Inventory host configurations comparison with host runtime state